 Drug information provided by: IBM Micromedex

 Using this medicine while you are pregnant can harm your unborn baby.
-Men and women should use an effective form of birth control during therapy and for at least 2 weeks after the last dose.
+It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
+Female patients should use effective birth control during treatment with this medicine and for at least 6 months after the last dose.
+Male patients who have female partners should use effective birth control during treatment with this medicine and for at least 3 months after the last dose.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 Your blood pressure should be checked weekly, especially during the first 6 weeks after starting this medicine.
 Your doctor may need to treat you if you develop high blood pressure while you are using this medicine.
-Symptoms of high blood pressure are blurred vision, dizziness, nervousness, headache, pounding in the ears, or a slow or fast heartbeat.
+Symptoms of high blood pressure include: blurred vision, dizziness, nervousness, headache, pounding in the ears, or a slow or fast heartbeat.

 Serious skin reactions can occur with this medicine.
 Check with your doctor right away if you have redness, blistering, peeling, or loosening of the skin, red skin lesions, redness, pain, swelling, or blisters on the palms of your hands or soles of your feet, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using this medicine.

-This medicine may cause serious heart problems, including a heart attack.
-Check with your doctor right away if you are having chest pain or discomfort, nausea, pain or discomfort in your arms, jaw, back, or neck, shortness of breath, sweating, or vomiting.
+This medicine may cause serious heart problems, including heart failure or heart attack.
+Check with your doctor right away if you are having chest pain or discomfort, nausea, pain or discomfort in your arms, jaw, back, or neck, troubled breathing, sweating, or vomiting.

 Check with your doctor right away if you have severe burning, cramps, or pain in the stomach area, bloody or black, tarry stools, trouble breathing, heartburn, indigestion, nausea, or vomiting of material that looks like coffee grounds.
 These could be symptoms of a serious bowel problem.